Start9Labs/btcpayserver-startos/docs/instructions.md

 This service provides an enormous amount of functionality surrounding creating stores, generating invoices, and accepting payments.
 Please visit the visit the official [documentation](https://docs.btcpayserver.org/Guide/) for details on the full capabilities.

-BTCPayServer Vault is not yet supported for hardware wallet integration.

 Using the Shopify plugin will only work over Tor (ie. Shopify users will be redirected to an onion address when submitting payment) unless you set up a reverse proxy to Tor.
 See more details in the Advanced section below.

 ## Creating your Account